Removal lemmas and approximate homomorphisms: Diamond-free versus triangle-free: graphs

 \begin{proof}[Proof of the lower bound in \cref{thm:main-graph}] Let $H$ be connected and non-bipartite and $0 < \epsilon < 1$.
 We would like to show that if $e^{\epsilon n/C} \ge M_H(\epsilon/C)$, where $C = C_H > 0$ is a sufficiently large constant, then any $n$-vertex graph $G$ where every edge lies in a unique homomorphic copy of $\core(H)$ has at most $\epsilon n^2$ edges.

 Since being $H$-homomorphism-free is equivalent to being $\core(H)$-homomorphism free, we can replace $H$ by its core, and assume from now on that $H = \core(H)$, which has more than one edge since $H$ was originally not bipartite.
 Suppose for contradiction that the number of homomorphic copies of $H$ in $G$ is $m > \epsilon n^2/\abs{E(H)}$.
 Obtain $G'$ using \cref{con:HG}.
 Then by \cref{lem:G'-H-hom-free}, $G'$ is $H$-homomorphism-free.
 Hence by \cref{thm:H3}(b), there exists an $\epsilon/C$-approximate homomorphism from $G'$ to an $H$-homomorphism-free graph on at most $M_H(\epsilon/C) \le e^{\epsilon n/C}$ vertices.
-On the other hand, by \cref{prop:no-approx-hom}, since $\epsilon/C \le m/(16n^2)$, there is no $\epsilon$-approximate homomorphism from $G'$ to an $H$-homomorphism-free graph on fewer than $e^{m/(32\abs{E(H)}n)}$ vertices, which contradicts the previous sentence if $C$ is large enough. \end{proof}
+On the other hand, by \cref{prop:no-approx-hom}, making sure that $C$ is large enough so that $\epsilon/C \le m/(32n^2)$, there is no $\epsilon$-approximate homomorphism from $G'$ to an $H$-homomorphism-free graph on fewer than $e^{c_H m/n}$ vertices, which contradicts the previous sentence if $C$ is large enough. \end{proof}